 Ivana Koubová from the Institute of Earth Sciences of the Slovak Republic and Anna Ďurišová from the

-SNM - Natural History Museum in Bratislava during the unveiling of the original seal skull, borrowed from the museum's
+SNM - Natural History Museum in Bratislava during the unveiling of the original seal skull, borrowed from

 The fossils shown on "Important Fossils from Slovakia" stamps: Devinophoca claytoni on the left, Vexillum svagrovskyi on the right.

 Image credit geo.sav.sk

 One of the postage stamps depicts the fossil of the holotype of the skull of Devinophoca claytoni

 of the Museum of Natural History of the Slovak National Museum (SNM) in Bratislava.

 Fossil of seal Devinophoca claytoni